- Home

 Relevant legislation:

-The Department of Environment and Heritage Protection (EHP) is responsible for making sure that businesses and individuals comply with the Environmental Protection Act 1994, which puts legal obligations on people who do activities that might pollute the environment.
+The Department of Environment and Science (DES) is responsible for making sure that businesses and individuals comply with the Environmental Protection Act 1994, which puts legal obligations on people who do activities that might pollute the environment.

-EHP's main role is to license businesses that transport asbestos waste and landfills that accept asbestos waste.
-EHP can fine or prosecute businesses that breach their environmental authority conditions or that operate without an environmental licence.
+DES's main role is to license businesses that transport asbestos waste and landfills that accept asbestos waste.
+DES can fine or prosecute businesses that breach their environmental authority conditions or that operate without an environmental licence.

-When asbestos waste has been illegally dumped, EHP can issue a fine or prosecute the person who has dumped the asbestos under the Waste Reduction and Recycling Act 2011.
+When asbestos waste has been illegally dumped, DES can issue a fine or prosecute the person who has dumped the asbestos under the Waste Reduction and Recycling Act 2011.
 Removal of the asbestos waste is the responsibility of the land owner.
-Members of the public can report littering or illegal dumping to EHP via the department's website at www.ehp.qld.gov.au or by contacting 13 QGOV (13 74 68).
+Members of the public can report littering or illegal dumping to DES via the department's website or by contacting 13 QGOV (13 74 68).

 Relevant legislation:

-The Department of Natural Resources and Mines administers legislation relating to safety and health at mines in Queensland.
+The Department of Resources administers legislation relating to safety and health at mines in Queensland.
 This legislation applies to asbestos containing materials and naturally occurring asbestos at mine sites.

 Relevant legislation:

-The Department of Energy and Public Works undertakes a lead agency role on asbestos management for assets managed or controlled by government departments.
-Each department is responsible for managing the asbestos containing materials in their assets.
+The Department of Housing, Local Government, Planning and Public Works has a lead agency role in asbestos management for assets that government departments manage or control.
+Each department is responsible for managing the asbestos-containing materials in their assets.
+Read more about asbestos management in government-owned buildings.

-The Residential Tenancies Authority (RTA) provides tenancy information, bond management, dispute resolution, investigation, policy and education services.
+The Residential Tenancies Authority (RTA) provides tenancy information, bond management, dispute resolution, compliance and enforcement , and education services.

 Relevant legislation: